IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 The payload is an IPv4 or IPv6 datagram, beginning with the IP header;
 the family field indicates which it is.

+## LINKTYPE_LAPD

+### Description

+Link Access Procedures on the D Channel (LAPD) frames, as specified by section 2 "Frame structure for peer-to-peer communication" of {{Q.921}}.
+The flags at the beginning and end of the frame are not present.
+If the FCS is present for a frame in a PCAP or PCAPNG file, the file MUST indicate this.

 ## LINKTYPE_LIN